stacylarochelle/subglacial-groundwater/Description-of-aquifer-model.md

 such that the equations form a system of equation of type $\mathbf{Ax} = \mathbf{b}$ where $m\times m$ matrix $\mathbf{A}$ stores all the constant coefficients, $m \times 1$ vector $\mathbf{x}$ contains the unknown quantities $u$, $v$ and $p$ at time $n+1$ and $m\times 1$ vector $\mathbf{b}$ contains the RHS of the equations, which are either $\mathbf{0}$ or functions of known quantities at time $n$.

-- Note that to make the solution second-order accurate in time, we could, fairly easily, implement a Crank-Nicolson scheme.
+- Note that to make the solution second-order accurate in time, we could implement a Crank-Nicolson scheme.

 ### Boundary conditions
 In addition to the three equations above, we also have to add 3 additional equations at each boundary to $\mathbf{A}$ to implement the boundary conditions.